pegnet/pegnet-compose/README.md

 docker stop pegnet && docker rm pegnet
 ```

-If you ever want to bring everything down.
+If you ever want to take everything down.

 ```
 docker-compose down
 ```

-In either case, you can start it all again with the [start](#start) command above.
+In either case, you can to bring it all back online with the [start](#start) command above.